5 Community Engagement Strategies for Nonprofits

 “Even if they have a strong connection to the nonprofit’s mission, supporters will have a hard time connecting with nonprofits that only ever message them to ask for more donations.
 To build a community that cares about the success of your nonprofit specifically, you’ll need to provide donors with valuable opportunities to get involved and engage with your organization.” – The Association of Fundraising Professionals, Back to Basics: Building a Strong Community of Support for Your Nonprofit

-All of that sounds like something that should be a top priority, of course.
-However, execution and even finding the time to conceive of community outreach programs can be a challenge with limited resources.
+However, finding the time to conceive community outreach programs can be a challenge for organizations with limited resources.
 While we can’t help you with the time and money part, we can help with a few community outreach ideas!
-Some require more time than others, and, while community outreach is essential, we don’t condone raising stress levels to DEFCON 1.
-Taking any steps to build relationships within your community is a job well done!

 Number 1

-Offer classes and courses
+Offer Classes and Courses

 “Smaller nonprofits have also had success adding new service lines or fee-for-service models to increase their budget and impact…The Wildflower Center: The Lady Bird Johnson Wildflower Center is a nonprofit organization based in Austin, Texas, that aims to conserve native plants and their landscapes.
 In addition to its conservation efforts, the Wildflower Center also offers a variety of educational programs, including workshops, classes, and camps.
 These programs are fee-based and generate income for the organization.
 The Wildflower Center has been able to expand its offerings and engage more people in its mission through the additional revenue generated by its educational programs.”